mdpetters/DifferentialMobilityAnalyzers.jl/docs/DOCUMENTATION.md

 Although Julia is dynamically-typed and in syntax apparently similar to MATLAB, the language is more abstract.
 For example, to optimize code types are specified explicitly.
 The [formal type system](https://docs.julialang.org/en/stable/manual/types/) may require a more in-depth engagement by the user with programming fundamentals relative to other common scientific programming languages such as IDL/GDL or MATLAB/GNU Octave.

 #### (c) Continuing Julia Development
-The Julia language is undergoing rapid development and not yet stable.
-This means that some language constructs can change from version to version.
-The current version of the Package is written in Julia 0.6 and will not run on older versions.
-Julia 1.0 is likely being released in 2018 after which language deprecations are expected to become less of a concern.
-I will maintain the DifferentialMobilityAnalyzers.jl package to remain compatible with future versions of the language.
-Users that simply apply the software to solve a problem will only be affected should they opt to upgrade to the newest Julia version in the future.
+The original package was developed at a time when the Julia language was undergoing rapid development and not yet stable.
+The original version of the Package was written in Julia 0.6 and will neither run on older nor newer versions.

+The current version of the package is compatible with Julia 1.1 and it is recommended to use the current version of the package and Julia.

 #### (d) Getting Help
 Julia and Julia packages are well-documented from a programmers perspective.
 However, the focus on being a more general programming language, the distributed nature of the packages and the relatively early stage of development may at times require some tenacity by the user.
 An excellent resource is the [Julia tutorial compilation](https://julialang.org/learning/). <br>